brainglobe/brainglobe.github.io/docs/source/tutorials/transform-cells-atlas.md

 **The brainmapper widget appears on the right-hand side of the window.**

-4. Open the same sample image from the [whole brain cell detection tutorial](/tutorials/brainmapper/index) by selecting `File > Open Sample > Low resolution brain (brainreg)`.
+4. Open the same sample image from the [registering a whole-brain image to an atlas tutorial](/tutorials/tutorial-whole-brain-registration) by selecting `File > Open Sample > Low resolution brain (brainreg)`.
 5. Make the image easier to see by adjusting the `contrast limits` in the top left section of the napari window.
 Moving the right-hand slider to the left will make the image appear brighter.
-6. Create a new points layer by clicking the `New points layer" button (on the left, just above the list of napari layers).
+6. Create a new points layer by clicking the `New points layer` button (on the left, just above the list of napari layers).
 7. Select the `Add points` button from the top left of the napari window (you can also press `2` or `p` on your keyboard to activate this mode).
 8. Create a few (10-20) points by clicking on various parts of the brain image.
 You can navigate in 3D